Chart Color Schemes

 The educational profile of Bruny Island - Kettering exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational attainment in Bruny Island - Kettering shows that 33.8% of residents aged 15 and above have university qualifications, which is higher than the Rest of Tas.
-(19.3%) and SA4 region (21.0%).
-Bachelor degrees are most common at 21.0%, followed by postgraduate qualifications at 8.9% and graduate diplomas at 3.9%.
-Vocational credentials are also prevalent, with 36.7% of residents aged 15 and above holding them.
-This includes advanced diplomas (12.9%) and certificates (23.8%).
+Educational attainment in Bruny Island - Kettering shows that 33.8% of residents aged 15 and above hold university qualifications, compared to 19.3% in the rest of Tasmania and 21.0% in the SA4 region.
+The most common university qualification is a bachelor degree, held by 21.0% of residents, followed by postgraduate qualifications at 8.9%, and graduate diplomas at 3.9%.
+Vocational credentials are also prevalent, with 36.7% of residents aged 15 and above holding such qualifications, including advanced diplomas (12.9%) and certificates (23.8%).
+A significant portion of the population is actively pursuing formal education, with 24.5% engaged in it, including 9.6% in primary education, 7.0% in secondary education, and 3.2% in tertiary education.
+Educational provision includes Woodbridge School and Bruny Island District School, serving a total of 395 students.

-Currently, 24.5% of the population is actively pursuing formal education, including 9.6% in primary, 7.0% in secondary, and 3.2% in tertiary education.
-Woodbridge School and Bruny Island District School serve a total of 395 students, with the area having typical Australian school conditions (ICSEA: 1022).
-There is one primary and one K-12 school, with a capacity exceeding residential needs at 10.8 places per 100 residents compared to the regional average of 8.7, indicating it serves as an educational center for the broader region.
+The area has typical Australian school conditions (ICSEA: 1022) with balanced educational opportunities, comprising one primary school and one K-12 school.
+School capacity exceeds residential needs, with 10.8 places per 100 residents compared to the regional average of 8.7, indicating that the area serves as an educational center for the broader region.

 Frequently Asked Questions - Education